katewhee/networking-course/_labs/tcp-client-v1.md

 - Interact with a TCP server using the protocol outlined below.
 - Build a program that can parse command-line options and arguments.

 The purpose of the protocol is to have a client send text to a server to transform.
-The server will convert the text by either uppercasing, lowercasing, title casing, reversing, or shuffling the text and send it back to the client.
+The server will convert the text by either uppercasing, lowercasing, reversing, or shuffling the text and send it back to the client.
+There is also a random action that randomly subtracts and duplicates characters.

 ### Protocol

 The request structure is in the form of `ACTION LENGTH MESSAGE`.
-The values of `ACTION` can be "uppercase", "lowercase", "title-case", "reverse", or "shuffle". `LENGTH` is the length of the message. `MESSAGE` is the text that you want to send.
+The values of `ACTION` can be "uppercase", "lowercase", "reverse", "shuffle", or "random". `LENGTH` is the length of the message. `MESSAGE` is the text that you want to send.
 It must be made out of displayable ASCII characters.
 For example, if you want "Hello World" to be reversed, you would send

 ```
 reverse 11 Hello World